 D. To calculate the estimated quantity for the Select Granular Backfill, refer to SS840 – Method of Measurement

 E. For Reinforced Soil and Retained Soil parameters, use SS840 Table 840.04-1 in the design of MSE walls for internal and external stability.
 Determine soil parameters for the foundation soils based on the soils encountered by the soil borings.
+For MSE wall foundation stability, assume the groundwater level at the invert of the drainage pipe in accordance with SS840.04.A.6.

 F. Foundation preparation shall consist of excavation to below the leveling pad elevation, and placement and compaction of a minimum of 12-in of Granular Material Type C according to the requirements of C&MS 204.07.
 If the foundation of the wall requires more excavation, then show the deeper excavation limits on the plans and include an “As per plan” item for Foundation Preparation.
 The foundation preparation shall extend over the entire wall foundation area, and 12-in horizontally in front of the leveling pad.